LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 # CI Release Builds

 Release builds are builds which have a numbered version instead of "-SNAPSHOT" suffix.
 In order to be reproducible, a tag in git is advisable.

 A nice article about how to build a release can be found at <https://axelfontaine.com/blog/dead-burried.html>.

 ## Steps
 * Checkout from git repository
 * Tag
-* Build
+* Build (same like SNAPSHOT)
 * Push to git repository

 ## Additional Optional Steps